GitMulC/magic-the-learning/README.md

 ## Technologies

-- [HTML](wikipediapg) - Explain why html used, used for main content & markup language.
+- HyperTextMarkup Langugae (HTML) was the primary programming language used for this project.
+It was utilised for the main content of the website and as the standard markup language.
+It was also used because of its ability to be used alongside Cascading Style sheets programming language.
+[HTML](https://en.wikipedia.org/wiki/HTML)
-- [CSS](wikipediapg) - Explain its use.
-Used for layout & styles.
+- Cascading Style Sheets (CSS) was the programming langugae used in conjunction with HTML.
+It was used to present the markup langugae HTML.
+CSS was used to put the HTML into a presentable form.
+[CSS](https://en.wikipedia.org/wiki/CSS)
-- [Git](gits websites) - Used for version control
+- Git was the technology used for version control.
+It is free and open sourced.
+[Git](https://git-scm.com/)
-- [GitHub](github website) - Used for storing code online securely.
+- GitHub was used as a code hosting site for storing the code for this project online securely.
+[GitHub](https://github.com/)
-- [Gitpod](gitpod website) - Used as cloud based IDE to write code.
+- Gitpod is a cloud based IDE which was used to write the code for this project.
+[Gitpod](https://www.gitpod.io/)
-- Balsamiq
+- Balsamiq is a web based mockup tool that was used to create the wireframes for this project.
+[Balsamiq](https://balsamiq.com/)

 ## Testing